Toutouwai/UniqueImageVariations/README.md

 ## Installation

-[Install](http://modules.processwire.com/install-uninstall/) the JPG Only module.
+[Install](http://modules.processwire.com/install-uninstall/) the Unique Image Variations module.

 In the module config, set the ImageSizer options that you want to include in image variation filenames.